U.S. Embassy Montevideo, Uruguay - MTV

 Immigrant visa fees

-If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
+If you have not paid all required fees to either the National Visa Center or via the appointment website, be prepared to pay these fees on the day of your interview.
 All fees may be paid in either U.S. dollars or the Uruguayan Pesos equivalent.
 We accept cash and international credit cards only.
-Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found here.
+If you are found ineligible to receive a visa; the application fee cannot be refunded.
+See a complete list of fees.

 Do not make travel plans outside of Uruguay

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via courier services only.
-If you have to travel within Uruguay while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+We will return your passport later via courier services (UES) only.
+If you must travel within Uruguay while your passport is still with us, make sure you have a valid picture ID other than your passport.

 back to top